kestrel-IAYB/uncap-framerate/README.md

 # MOD NOW OBSOLETE

-This mod is now no longer necessary as in the latest patch (27/09/24) the framerate cap has been removed The mod will still function on versions below this if you are on those for some reason
+This mod is now no longer necessary as in the latest patch (27/09/24) the framerate cap has been removed.
+The mod will still function on versions below this if you are on those for some reason

 # Uncap Framerate mod for I Am Your Beast